Cambio-Project/hazard-elicitation/docs/wiki/setup.md

    - choose `Restore from zip`
    - place the Hazard Dialogflow agent into the drag & drop area.
 5. Fill the Google Cloud project name into the `keys.json` file.
+6. Generate Google Cloud credentials ([here](https://cloud.google.com/docs/authentication/getting-started) is a detailed HOWTO).
+7. Put the credentials in the `credentials.json` file.

 ## Setup Cloud Foundry